 Barriers to affordable housing in the City of Rochester largely mirror those of the Strafford County region and of New Hampshire generally.
-These barriers include the combination of high rental rates (median rent of \$1,394 for a two-bedroom apartment in Strafford County, an increase of 29% over the last five years) and continuing low vacancy rates in the rental housing market (currently, well under 1% vacancy statewide).
-In PY 2022, the City of Rochester plans to continue its ongoing partnerships with regional public service agencies, such as the Community Action Partnership of Strafford County and the SHARE Fund, to address these continuing barriers to affordable housing.
+These barriers include the combination of high rental rates (median rent of \$1,572 for a two-bedroom apartment in Strafford County, an annual increase of 5.7% in monthly median income) and continuing low vacancy rates in the rental housing market (currently, well under 0.3% vacancy statewide).
+In PY 2023, the City of Rochester plans to continue its ongoing partnerships with regional public service agencies, such as the Community Action Partnership of Strafford County and the SHARE Fund, to address these continuing barriers to affordable housing.
 In addition, the City of Rochester's Community Development Division plans to continue to coordinate with the Rochester Housing Authority to identify potential funding sources for permanent supportive housing and public housing projects.